 A new Class Enrollment “card” and set of tools may be found on CalCentral on your My Academics page.
 Some students will not see this card, are unable to enroll in classes, for several reasons:

-- If you're an undergraduate student on the Degree List who will be graduating this spring 2018.
+- If you're an undergraduate student on the Degree List who will be graduating this semester.

-- If you want to delay your graduation date, you should go to your departmental advisor and, afterward, email email@example.com with your SID to tell them you have done so.
+- If you want to delay your graduation date, you should consult with your departmental advisor and follow their direction about the process.

 - A small number of students (such as double majors) may have been given approval from advisors to extend attendance for another semester (greater than eight semesters) and you may not see the option to enroll in classes.
-If so, submit a support ticket to firstname.lastname@example.org.
+If so, please follow up with your advisor.

-- There may be a block or hold on record that impacts students who will be taking more than eight semesters.
+- There may be a block or hold on record that impacts your registration.
 If so, please see advisor about removing the block or hold.

 - If none of these apply to you and you still do not see this card, please fill out a support ticket to email@example.com.